Vitamin K Deficiency Bleeding (VKDB) in a Newborn Baby

 to clot.
 Not having enough vitamin K is the main cause of vitamin deficiency bleeding.

-If your baby’s blood doesn’t clot, he or she may have severe bleeding or a hemorrhage.
+If your baby’s blood doesn’t clot, they may have severe bleeding or a hemorrhage.

-Who is at risk for vitamin K deficiency bleeding in a newborn?
+Which newborns are at risk for vitamin K deficiency bleeding?

 These things may make it more likely for a baby to have this condition: